Train Sim World: Train Sim World: Founders Edition

-Released in 2018, the second version was Founders Edition, which was available on Xbox One, containing Great Western Express.
+Released in 2018, the second version was Founders Edition, which was available on Xbox One, containing Great Western Express (GWE).
 It featured three routes, plus the Sand Patch Grade from CSX Heavy Haul.

 Train Sim World

 Later in 2018, the third version, titled Train Sim World, was released on Microsoft Windows, Xbox One and PlayStation 4, featuring three routes: Great Western Express: London Paddington–Reading, Rapid Transit: Dessau Hauptbahnhof–Markkleeberg-Gaschwitz and Northeast Corridor: New Rochelle–Newark Liberty International Airport, as well as Sand Patch Grade for the Windows version only.

 Players who originally owned Train Sim World: CSX Heavy Haul were automatically updated to Train Sim World, with the existing game being renamed and the new downloadable content (DLC) being added to that.
+GWE was remastered and released in February 2026.

 Train Sim World 2020

 A German DB BR 185 freight train passes Partenstein station on the Main-Spessart Bahn.

-The fourth version, Train Sim World 2020, was released for Microsoft Windows, Xbox One, and PlayStation 4 in 2019, featuring four routes: Great Western Express, Long Island Rail Road (Penn Station–Hicksville, Hempstead Branch, Atlantic Terminal, Belmont), Main-Spessart Bahn (Aschaffenburg Hauptbahnhof–Gemünden (Main); by Rivet Games) and Northern Trans-Pennine (Manchester Victoria–Leeds route add-on), as well as Sand Patch Grade for Windows only.
+The fourth version, Train Sim World 2020, was released for Microsoft Windows, Xbox One, and PlayStation 4 in 2019, featuring four routes: Great Western Express, Long Island Rail Road (Penn Station–Hicksville, Hempstead Branch, Atlantic Terminal, Belmont), Main-Spessart Bahn (Aschaffenburg Hauptbahnhof–Gemünden (Main); by Rivet Games) and Northern Trans-Pennine (Manchester Victoria–Leeds) route add-on, as well as Sand Patch Grade for Windows only.
 2020 featured a Digital Deluxe edition containing, as a bonus route, Caltrain's Peninsula Corridor (San Francisco 4th and King Street–San Jose Diridon route add-on).

 On 12 December 2019, Dovetail Games released the East Coastway add-on.
 In addition to the Brighton to Eastbourne route, there is a branch route between Lewes and Seaford.
 The release includes the Class 377/4 and the Class 66.
 Further add-on routes included Rhein-Ruhr Osten (Wuppertal Hauptbahnhof–Hagen Hauptbahnhof), Ruhr-Sieg Nord (Hagen Hauptbahnhof–Finnentrop), Haupstrecke Rhein-Ruhr (Bochum Hauptbahnhof–Duisburg Hauptbahnhof), Tees Valley Line (Darlington–Saltburn), West Somerset Railway (Minehead–Bishops Lydeard), and Canadian National Oakville Subdivision.
 (Note: Although the GO Transit stations are visible in-game, the game does not have drivable GO trains.)
 Several individual locomotives were also released as DLC, including the Class 20 Chopper and the former East German DB BR 143 and DB BR 155.

 Players who originally owned Train Sim World were automatically updated to Train Sim World 2020, with the existing game being renamed and the new DLC being added to that version.
 Despite this version adding the year to the tile, it was the only release to do so, with Dovetail later abandoning the existing release model used by Train Simulator.